Visit our social media for updates and information about the

 A Brief History of the Hawkwatch

-When my wife and I moved to Borrego Springs in 2001 she observed that I was obviously missing the regular hawk watching activities that I had enjoyed so much in Illinois.
-Hawk watching to me is much more than just looking at hawks.
-Hawk watching is counting hundreds of hawks in in the midst of migration.
+Hal and Joanne Cohen moved to Borrego Springs in 2001.
+Hal’s wife soon noticed that Hal was missing the regular hawk watching activities that he had enjoyed so much while living and teaching in Illinois.
+Hawkwatching to him is much more than looking at hawks.
+Hawkwatching is counting hundreds of hawks in the midst of migration.

-In early March of 2003 I noticed some Turkey Vultures roosting in Eucalyptus trees at the Roadrunner Club in Borrego Springs.
-They were not hawks, but I figured what the heck, I'll start a Turkey Vulture watch!
-I followed the Turkey Vultures as they circled upwards, called “kettliing” in hawk watch lingo, as they streamed out of town.
-On one fateful day when I had come to watch turkey vultures, I noticed a dozen hawks kettling up, not turkey vultures this time, but Swainson’s Hawks!
-On that fateful day true hawk watching became reality in Borrego Springs.
+In early March of 2003 Hal noticed some Turkey Vultures roosting in Eucalyptus trees at the Roadrunner Club in Borrego Springs.
+They were not hawks but he figured, “What the heck”, he would start a Turkey Vulture watch.
+He followed Turkey Vultures as they circled upwards, called “kettling” in hawkwatch lingo.
+One day when Hal had come to watch Turkey Vultures, he noticed a dozen hawks kettling; not Turkey Vultures this time, but Swainson’s Hawks!
+On that fateful day true hawkwatching became a reality in Borrego Springs, and has continued for 22 years.
+Every year anywhere from about 1,600 to 16,000 migrating Swainson’s Hawks have been counted.

 Mid-March to March 30th is the highlight period of migration.
 In March 2019 we waited patiently for the vanguard of the Swainson’s migration.
 We waiting alongside a BBC film crew here to document the arrival of the hawks for The BBC’s “Green Earth.”
 But we all waited in vain as each day produced blank skies.
 When birds finally arrived, in massive numbers in early April, the BBC crew had just left.
 For two weeks hundreds of hawks darkened the sky from the airport in Borrego Springs to Henderson Canyon Road.
 A typical kettle produced well over 200 hawks spinning around like a tornado.
 The unofficial number of hawks that moved through was close to 8,000!
 We have an official count protocol, but because many of the trained volunteers had left due to the bird’s late arrival, the official count was just over 1,000.
 With additional support from Anza Borrego Desert Natural History Association in 2020 we hope to extend our count period.